 Cardiovascular disease has become social and economic burdens as it is among the main sources of mortality not only in Vietnam but also in the world.
 The World Heart Federation (WHF) estimates that up to 20 percent of Vietnam's population will endure cardiovascular related health problems by 2017.
 The World Health Organization (WHO) assessed that 17.5 million individuals pass on of cardiovascular disorders consistently on the planet and the number is on the ascent.
 Direct and indirect cost for the diagnosis and treatment of patients with cardiovascular illnesses including hypertension, heart failure, stroke and myocardial infarction, coronary artery disease, and atherosclerosis add up to billions of US dollars every year [1].

-The proposed “Wearable Wireless ECG Monitoring system” plans to bring home better condition of medicinal services for the individuals living in Vietnam, where a large number of death happen every year because of absence of specialists and facilities.
+The proposed “Wearable Wireless ECG Monitoring system” plans to bring home better condition of medicinal services for the individuals living in Vietnam, where a large number of death related to cardiovascular disorders happen every year because of absence of specialists and facilities.

 Objectives and scope of project